sanko/Termbox.pm/README.md

 Returns a `Termbox::Cell` object containing a pointer to internal cell back buffer.
 You can get its dimensions using `tb_width( )` and `tb_height( )` methods.
-The pointer stays valid as long as no `tb_clear( )` and `tb_present( )` calls are made.
+The pointer stays valid as long as no `tb_clear_buffer( )` and `tb_present( )` calls are made.
 The buffer is one-dimensional buffer containing lines of cells starting from the top.

 ## `tb_select_input_mode( $mode )`